-by Sharon D. Nelson, Esq. and John W. Simek © 2016 Sensei Enterprises, Inc.
+By Sharon D. Nelson and John W. Simek

-We have written about cyberinsurance previously.
-It would be too strong to say "forget everything you knew before" on this topic, but there have been such major developments in the last year that a strong cup of coffee might be helpful while you carefully read this article.
+It would be too strong to say "forget everything you knew before" about cyberinsurance, but there have been such major developments in the last year that a strong cup of coffee might be helpful while you carefully read this article.
 A new dawn has indeed broken and law firms have a lot of catching up to do.